-Our designs are archetypal, calling on the familiar and unpretentious forms of British Country kitchen style, Shaker, traditional Scandinavian and Japanese woodwork for inspiration.
+Our designs are inspired by archetype, calling on the familiar and unpretentious forms of British Country kitchen style, Shaker, traditional Scandinavian and Japanese woodwork for inspiration.
 We endeavor to re-interpret the spirit and functionality of these honest forms of furniture for a modern customer.

 Our promise to you:

 We endeavour to produce our product and run our business at the most sustainable level possible.
-We source timber that is certified from either UK, European and US suppliers, manufacture in workshops in the UK and Europe, pack and deliver directly to you.
+Our suppliers only source timber that is sustainably harvested from either UK, European and US forests, we manufacture in workshops in the UK and Europe (mainly Portugal), we pack using as much recyclable material as possible and deliver directly to you via our London-based warehouse.
 We intend for our product to last and we do everything possible to give them longevity.

-Another Country is made up of real people leading real lives (albeit informed by a highly attuned eye for good design!) who are committed to working and living responsibly.
+Another Country is made up of people who are committed to working and living responsibly.
 Every aspect of what we do is considered.
-From our beautiful business collateral (designed by Bravo Charlie Mike Hotel) that is kept to a necessary minimum, designed to be of generic use and printed on recycled stock, to our packaging that is made of recyclable cardboard with recyclable paper or board inserts.
-There are instances where our suppliers use packaging that may not always adhere to our standards but be assured that we work tirelessly to ensure they will do so.
+From our business collateral (designed by Bravo Charlie Mike Hotel) that is kept to a necessary minimum, designed to be of generic use and printed on recycled stock, to our packaging that is made of recyclable cardboard with recyclable paper or board inserts.
+There are instances where our suppliers use packaging that may not always adhere to our standards but we work tirelessly to ensure they will do so.

 How it’s made